How to Adjust Module Trigger Value

 After successful connection, you can:

-- View Current ADC Value: Monitor the sensor's raw data in real-time.
+- View current ADC value: Monitor the raw data of the sensor in real time

-- Set Trigger Threshold: Adjust sensitivity according to actual needs.
+- Set trigger threshold: Adjust sensitivity based on actual needs

-- Test Trigger Effect: Verify if the configuration is suitable.
+- Test trigger effect: Verify if the configuration is appropriate

 Suggestions

-- It is recommended to find the most suitable threshold through practical testing.
+- It is recommended to find the most suitable threshold through actual testing

 Common Issues